Weather at Pinetop

 Weather at Pinetop is a 1964 Australian television short which aired on ABC.
 Produced in Adelaide it aired in Melbourne on 20 May 1964.
 It was written by Colin Free and was a half-hour drama, directed by Anthony Roberts.
-Two sets were used: a cafe interior and a cottage verandah.
+Two sets were used: a café interior and a cottage verandah.

 Channel Nine had made The Valley of Water in Adelaide.

 Plot

 Birdie, the wife of a country roadside café owner, wants to leave the cafe and start a new life with Cal.